angie-kinya/FlashChat/README.md

 # Next Steps
 Tests are currently ongoing for this project.
 Once complete, they will be added to the project.

+CI/CD workflow will be added when tests are complete and production build is ready.

 Feel free to reach out for collaborations and contributions to this project.

 # License